Waco O'Guin

-Waco O'Guin (born June 24, 1975) is an American comedian, actor, voice actor, animator, writer, and producer.
+Jayme Waco O'Guin (born June 24, 1975) is an American comedian, actor, voice actor, animator, writer, and producer.
 He is the co-creator, executive producer, and a cast member of the Comedy Central animated series Brickleberry along with fellow writer Roger Black.
 O'Guin and Black were inspired to create Brickleberry by O'Guin's father-in-law, a former park ranger named Woody.
-The two later created the 2018 series Paradise PD and the 2022 sci-fi series Farzar.
+The two later created the 2018 series Paradise PD and the 2022 sci-fi series Farzar for the American streaming service Netflix.

 O'Guin also co-created and starred in MTV2's clown based prank show Stankervision, the underground sketch comedy series The DAMN!
 Show and a series on Turner's now defunct comedy site, Super Deluxe.

 O'Guin is originally from the small town of Lakeland, Georgia and won a national Homer Simpson drawing contest as a youth.